carltape/compearth/momenttensor/c_src/README.md

 With [ctypes](https://docs.python.org/3/library/ctypes.html) and [NumPy](http://www.numpy.org/) it is possible to wrap some components of the library for use directly from Python.
 While this won't yield the fastest interfaces it will be able to directly call the underlying C library and produce a portable solution.
 For this to work one must be sure to only link to shared libraries.
 The magic happens for Linux users by scraping your LD_LIBRARY_PATH; thus for this to work it is important that libcompearth_shared.so be one of your LD_LIBRARY_PATH's.
 This environment variable is configurable in your .bashrc or .cshrc file.

 Additionally, if using MKL, it may be necessary to link to libmkl_avx2, libmkl_mc3, and libmkl_def.
-Unfortnately, this will only be obvious should you see something like: Intel MKL FATAL ERROR: Cannot load libmkl_avx2.so or libmkl_def.so..
+Unfortnately, this will only be obvious should you see something like: Intel MKL FATAL ERROR: Cannot load libmkl_avx2.so or libmkl_def.so.

 ## Experimental Python Interfacing - this is going to be eliminated